stephenll/sublime-print/docs/README.en.md

 # print plug-in for [Sublime Text](https://www.sublimetext.com)

+> Print a preview of your Sublime Text code in your browser.

 ## Requirements

 print targets and is tested against the **latest Build** of Sublime Text, currently requiring **`Build 4065`** or later.